 Usually, you file a simple court document to start the case.
 Hearings are usually held less than two months after the lawsuit is filed.
 At the hearing, the judge may issue a ruling on the spot or take the case "under submission" and mail you the ruling at a later date.
 The disadvantage of using small claims courts is that Small Claims Courts limit the amount of damages that you can get.

 The Federal Trade Commission (FTC) is charged with overseeing debt collector actions and ensuring that the FDCPA is not violated.
 Consumers can contact the FTC with FDCPA concerns.
 You can file an online complaint using the FTC's Complaint Assistant at www.ftccomplaintassistant.gov.

 Consumers may also contact the Consumer Financial Protection Bureau (CFPB).
 The CFPB takes consumer complaints, passes those complaints along to the creditor, and then works with the consumer and creditor to find a solution to the problem.
 You can submit an online complaint with the CFPB at www.consumerfinance.gov/complaint.

-If you are rying to settle debt and the collector violates the FDCPA, you can use the violation as leverage to settle the debt.
-This often works because collectors know that a FDCPA lawsuit can be costly to defend and may result in a judgment against them.
+If you are trying to settle a debt and the collector violates the FDCPA, you can use the violation as leverage to settle the debt.
+This tactic often works because collectors know that an FDCPA lawsuit can be costly to defend and may result in a judgment against them.

-How much leverage you get from the threat of a FDCPA lawsuit depends on the strength of your case.
-If you have strong facts proving a violation (multiple letters, records of multiple phone calls, testimony of coworkers who received phone calls, etc), you will have much more leverage in debt settlement negotiations.
-(To learn more about negotiating with debt collectors, see our Debt Settlement & Negotiating With Creditors area.)
+How much leverage you get from the threat of an FDCPA lawsuit depends on the strength of your case.
+If you have strong facts proving a violation (multiple letters, records of multiple phone calls, testimony of coworkers who received phone calls, etc.), you will have much more leverage in debt settlement negotiations.